-The Regulations on Administration of Development of Urban Real Estate of Henan Province provides the following:
+The Regulations on Administration of Development of Urban Real Estate of Henan Province provide the following:

-- a class I developer is not restricted as to the scale of the real estate development projects it may undertake and may undertake real estate development projects anywhere in the PRC; - a class II developer may undertake projects with a gross area of less than 250,000 square meters; - a class III developer may undertake projects with a gross area of less than 100,000 square meters; - a class IV developer may undertake projects with a gross area of less than 30,000 square meters; and - a developer with temporary qualification may undertake relevant projects in accordance with its certificate.
+- a class I developer is not restricted as to the scale of the real estate development projects it may undertake and may undertake real estate development projects anywhere in the PRC; - · a class II developer may undertake projects with a gross area of less than 250,000 square meters; - a class III developer may undertake projects with a gross area of less than 100,000 square meters; - · a class IV developer may undertake projects with a gross area of less than 30,000 square meters; and - · a developer with temporary qualification may undertake relevant projects in accordance with its certificate.

-The Rules on the Administration of Qualifications of Real Estate Developers of Shandong Province promulgated on March 8, 2005 provides the following:
+The Rules on the Administration of Qualifications of Real Estate Developers of Shandong Province promulgated on March 8, 2005 provide the following:

-- a class I developer is not restricted as to the scale of the real estate development projects it may undertake and may undertake real estate development projects anywhere in the PRC; - a class II developer may undertake projects with a gross area of less than 250,000 square meters anywhere in the province; - a class III developer may undertake projects with a gross area of less than 150,000 square meters anywhere in the province; - a class IV developer may undertake projects with a gross area of less than 100,000 square meters in the city where it is located; and - a developer with temporary qualification may undertake relevant projects complying with its actual conditions such as registered capital and personnel in the city where it is located.
+- a class I developer is not restricted as to the scale of the real estate development projects it may undertake and may undertake real estate development projects anywhere in the PRC; - · a class II developer may undertake projects with a gross area of less than 250,000 square meters anywhere in the province; - a class III developer may undertake projects with a gross area of less than 150,000 square meters anywhere in the province; - · a class IV developer may undertake projects with a gross area of less than 100,000 square meters in the city where it is located; and - a developer with temporary qualification may undertake relevant projects complying with its actual conditions such as registered capital and personnel in the city where it is located.

 Henan Xinyuan Real Estate Co., Ltd. is classified as a class I developer.
-Each of Xinyuan (China) Real Estate, Ltd., Shandong Xinyuan Real Estate Co., Ltd., and Suzhou Xinyuan Real Estate Development Co., Ltd. are classified as a class II developer.
-Xinyuan Real Estate (Chengdu) Co., Ltd. and Anhui Xinyuan Real Estate Co., Ltd. are classified as class III developers.
-Each of Kunshan Xinyuan Real Estate Co., Ltd., Xuzhou Xinyuan Real Estate Co., Ltd., Henan Jiye Real Estate Co., Ltd. and Zhengzhou Jiantou Xinyuan Real Estate Co., Ltd. either holds a valid temporary qualification or is applying for a formal qualification or extension of its expired temporary qualification.
+Each of Xinyuan (China) Real Estate, Ltd., Shandong Xinyuan Real Estate Co., Ltd., Kunshan Xinyuan Real Estate Co., Ltd., Xuzhou Xinyuan Real Estate Co., Ltd., and Suzhou Xinyuan Real Estate Development Co., Ltd. are classified as a class II developer.
+Xinyuan Real Estate (Chengdu) Co., Ltd., Anhui Xinyuan Real Estate Co., Ltd. and Zhengzhou Jiantou Xinyuan Real Estate Co., Ltd are classified as class III developers.
+Henan Jiye Real Estate Co., Ltd. and Henan Wanzhuo Real Estate Co., Ltd and. either holds a valid temporary qualification or is applying for a formal qualification or extension of its expired temporary qualification.